 So in essence, if users search something and find your site in the result, in most cases they will find your category page instead of the post that contains the original information.
 This is a typical case.
 Because in a typical installation, Category pages of your blog contain only excerpts (i.e. a short description) from the original posts.

-In fact it depends on this question:
+In fact the answer depends on this question:

 If the answer is yes, then go ahead and index them.
 If the answer is no, then don't index your category and tag pages.